varabyte/kobweb/README.md

 *much* faster *and* cheaper than using a full stack solution.
 Therefore, you should prefer a static site layout unless you have a specific need for a full stack approach.

-Some possible reasons to use a custom server are:
+Some possible reasons to use a custom server (and, therefore, a full stack approach) are:
 * needing to communicate with other, private backend services in your company.
 * intercepting requests as an intermediary for some third-party service where you own a very sensitive API key that you don't want to leak (such as a service that delegates to ChatGPT).